rcmorano/baids/README.md

 It admits a container ID as argument also.
 * **docker-container-inspect-most-recent**: 'docker inspect' the most recently launched container
 * **docker-container-remove-all**: removes every existant container in localhost.
-NO**TE: It tries to kill every running container, then, it tries to remove all of them.
+**NOTE:** It tries to kill every running container, then, it tries to remove all of them.
 * **docker-container-remove-all-non-running**: removes only the non-running containers
 * **docker-image-most-recent**: returns the most recently build image's id
 * **docker-image-remove-all**: Are you sure?
-Tries to remove every image in docker host.
+Tries to remove every image in docker host leaving a clean docker environment.
-NO**TE: It calls 'docker-container-remove-all', then, tries to remove all the images.
+**NOTE:** It calls 'docker-container-remove-all', then, tries to remove all the images.
 * **docker-image-remove-orphan**: It tries to remove every non tagged image.

 # Extending/Contributing

 1. Fork project
-2. Put some bash functions in 'functions.d' dir (in e.g. your custom 'docker run for your current project)
+2. Put some bash functions in 'functions.d' dir (in e.g. your custom 'docker run' for xexposing port 80 for a determined project)
 3. Execute 'docker-baids-remap' and get shortened aliases for your functions
 4. Commit your changes
 5. Optionally, if you consider that your functions are generic enough to help someone out there, send me a pull request!